spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/installation-and-setup.md

             /*
              * The names of the connections to the databases that should be backed up
-             * Only MySQL- and PostgreSQL-databases are supported.
+             * Only MySQL and PostgreSQL databases are supported.
              */
             'databases' => [
                 'mysql',